-A controlling ownership interest depends on the ownership structure of the company.
+35 A controlling ownership interest depends on the ownership structure of the company.
 It may be based on a threshold, e.g. any person owning more than a certain percentage of the company (e.g. 25%).

+the natural persons (if any) exercising control of the legal person or arrangement through other means.
-- (i.ii) to the extent that there is doubt under (i.i) as to whether the person(s) with the controlling ownership interest are the beneficial owner(s) or where no natural person exerts control through ownership interests, the identity of the natural persons (if any) exercising control of the legal person or arrangement through other means. - (i.iii) Where no natural person is identified under (i.i) or (i.ii) above, financial institutions should identify and take reasonable measures to verify the identity of the relevant natural person who holds the position of senior managing official.

-(ii) For legal arrangements:

-- (ii.i) Trusts the identity of the settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries32, and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ownership); - (ii.ii) Other types of legal arrangements the identity of persons in equivalent or similar positions.
+- (i.ii) Where no natural person is identified under (i.i) or (i.ii) above, financial institutions should identify and take reasonable measures to verify the identity of the relevant natural person who holds the position of senior managing official. - (ii) For legal arrangements: - (ii.i) Trusts the identity of the settlor, the trustee(s), the protector (if any), the beneficiaries or class of beneficiaries36, and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ownership); - (ii.ii) Other types of legal arrangements the identity of persons in equivalent or similar positions.